-- Drink a lot of fluids: Drinking plenty of fluids is important during pregnancy, particularly with your increase of fiber.
+- Drink a lot of fluids: Drinking plenty of fluids is important during pregnancy, particularly with your increase in fiber.
 Drink 10 to 12 cups of fluids each day.
 It is the combination of a high fiber diet and lots of liquid that will be the best way for you to try and eliminate your waste.
 Sweat, hot/humid climates, and exercise may increase your need for additional fluids.

 - Eat a high fiber diet: Ideally, you will consume 25 to 30 grams per day of dietary fiber from fruits, vegetables, breakfast cereals, whole grain bread, prunes, and bran.
 Eating extra fiber can also help you pass old waste, but with more fiber comes the need for more water.
-Fiber is a bulk forming laxative that requires water to work.
+Fiber is a bulk-forming laxative that requires water to work.
 Without extra water, constipation during pregnancy may become worse.

 - Exercise routinely: If you are inactive, you have a greater chance of constipation.
 Walking, swimming and other moderate exercises help the intestines work by stimulating your bowels.
 Schedule exercise three times a week for 20-30 minutes each.

 - Reduce or eliminate iron supplements: Iron supplements may contribute to constipation.
 Good nutrition can often meet your iron needs during pregnancy.
-Taking smaller doses of iron throught the day rather than taking it all at once can reduce constipation.
+Taking smaller doses of iron throughout the day rather than taking it all at once can reduce constipation.

-- Over-the-counter remedies: There are over-the-counter products such as Metamucil (Catergory B) which may help soften your bowel movements and reduce constipation.
+- Over-the-counter remedies: There are over-the-counter products such as Metamucil (Category B) which may help soften your bowel movements and reduce constipation.
 Always speak to your doctor before using over-the-counter medications.